 And finally, if that wasn’t enough, hairspray will go yellow over time.
 It is not UV resistant.

-I’m a creature of habit and use Winsor and Newton fixative (affiliate).
-As I mentioned before, I only use fixative to lightly bind a layer of pastel before applying more pastel on top.
+I’m a creature of habit and use Winsor and Newton’s fixative.
+As I mentioned before, I only use a fixative spray to lightly bind a layer of pastel before applying subsequent layers of pastel on top.

 Your main concern is the delivery of the spray and of the darkening of the tone.
 These things vary between brands

-I won’t lie and tell you that I have tested and compared all the brands out there, I haven’t.
-I chose Winsor and Newton because it was easily available where I live and I got used to the high degree of darkening and adapted to it.
+I won’t lie and tell you that I have tested and compared all the brands out there, because I haven’t.
+I chose Winsor and Newton because it was easily available where I live and I got used to the high degree of darkening and adapted my techniques to it.

-I did an experiment using a bottle of fixative with a diffuser.
+I did an experiment once using a bottle of fixative with a spray diffuser.
 I won’t do that again, blotches everywhere.
-The only fixative I’m keen to try, in the future, is one called Spectrafix (affiliate)
+The only fixative I’m keen to try, in the future, is one called Spectrafix.
+It gets good reviews.

 I’m interested because it doesn’t alter the tone as much as other sprays.
 It’s only made of casein, water, and alcohol, so it’s non-toxic, safe to use indoors, and doesn’t PONG!

-Protect and Preserve Your Drawings – Final Thoughts
+Protect and Preserve Your Pencil Drawings: Final Thoughts

 - Pentel Mechanical Pencils 0.3mm